-- Two Honors Seminars (HONR 191) - Two Honors Enrichments or directed/independent study approved by the Honors Director - A Senior Honors Thesis - A 3.500 cumulative GPA or above at the time of graduation
+- Two Honors Seminars (HONR 191 or HONR 391) - Two Honors Enrichments or directed/independent study approved by the Honors Program Coordinator - A Senior Honors Thesis - A 3.500 cumulative GPA or above at the time of graduation

-Honors Seminars^{} group students together from a variety of disciplines to explore topics at an advanced level.
-In contrast, students may opt to add Honors Enrichment Credit^{} to courses in which they have special interest.
+Honors Seminars^{} are one-credit courses taught by different faculty on campus in which students are grouped together from a variety of disciplines to explore topics at an advanced level.
+In addition, students may opt to add Honors Enrichment Credit^{} to courses in which they have special interest.
 In doing so, the student has the opportunity to work closely with a professor and pursue a topic in the course at an advanced level.
-A capstone experience, the Senior Honors Thesis is a year-long project focused on an area of special academic interest, often relating to the total educational experience.
+The Senior Honors Thesis is a year-long capstone experience focused on an area of special academic interest, often relating to the total educational experience.
 To complete this work, students choose and work closely with a faculty mentor to formulate, research, create, and present a comprehensive and cohesive project.
 Completion of these components culminates with a ceremony in which each student is formally recognized and presented with a medallion to wear at commencement.

-In addition to students in the Emerging Scholars Program, all students with a 3.5 GPA or entering freshmen with a 28 ACT and a 3.75 or who finish in the top 5% of their class are eligible to take Honors Seminars and Honors Enrichment Credits.
+In addition to accepted students in the Emerging Scholars Program, any students with at least a 3.500 cumulative GPA or entering first-year students with at least a 3.750 high school GPA or who finish in the top 5% of their class are eligible to take Honors Seminars and Honors Enrichment Credits.

-The Emerging Scholars Program is coordinated by Dr. Ashley Scolaro, the Honors director.
-For more information, on any of the components of the Honors program, contact the Honors Director or send an email to honors@central.edu.
+For more information, on any of the components of the Honors program, contact the Honors Program Coordinator at honors@central.edu.